nats-io/nats-account-server/README.md

 <a name="config"></a>

+### Replica Mode

+For larger clusters you may deploy nats-servers in distributed locations geographically.
+This can lead to delay times when the server requests a JWT from the account server.
+To help alleviate this delay, or to allow load balancing and fault tolerance, the account server can run in replica mode.
+In this mode the server retrieves all JWTs from its primary.
+The replica will listen for NATS notifications and update appropriately.
+The replica will also look update on a regular time table in case a NATS message is missed.

+Both account and activation tokens are replicated.

+A replication timeout can be used to tune HTTP/network delays between the replica and the primary server.

 ## Configuration

 The configuration file uses the same YAML/JSON-like format as the nats-server.
 Configuration is organized into a root section with several sub-sections.
 The root section can contain the following entries: